 - Course Specific Requirements:

-You must access the class and complete the certain required assignments by Friday of Week One to maintain your registered status.
-These assignments will be clearly listed and indicated within the Desire2Learn homepage when course access begins on the first day of the term.
-Your position in the class can be offered to a student on the wait list if you do not access the class.
+To maintain registered status, students must access this online course and complete the required assignment by Wednesday of Week One.
+This assignment will be available within Desire2Learn (D2L) when course access begins on the first day of the term.
+Your position in the class can be offered to a student on the wait list if you do not access the online course room.

 Textbook information: See the PCC Bookstore link for required materials.